Roman Dmowski: Death and funeral

-Death

 Right after Christmas, Dmowski suffered paralysis on the right side of his body and partial speech impairment.
 In addition, pneumonia occurred.
 He died on 2 January 1939, shortly after midnight at the age of 74.

 Dmowski's funeral procession, 7 January 1939, Warsaw.

 The National Party authorities wanted to embalm the body, but the Niklewicz family, clearly citing Dmowski's wishes, did not consent to it.
 Roman Dmowski was buried at the Bródno Cemetery in Warsaw in the family grave.
 His funeral was widely attended, with at least 100,000 attendees; the Piłsudski's legacy sanacja government snubbed him without any official representative attending.